RealCyberTalks/networking/module.md

 <div>
   <h1 align="center">Network</h1>
   <h4>A network can come with various styles.
 As for instance, your local network surely have a router, and devices connected to it (like phones and tvs), thats your network, your local network.
+When we talk about layers, we mean the blocks that build up the function to communicate.
+More on that soon.
 Not diving more into it, lets learn about networking
   </h4>

   <h1 align="center">Hubs and Switches</h1>